 Several years ago, the Philippines' executive department recognized the urgency of developing a strategy to speed up the rate of disbursements.
-Just like other economies, there is a firm belief that activist fiscal policies can enhance growth performance.
+Just like other economies, there is a firm belief that activist fiscal policy can enhance growth.
 Low disbursement rates and implementation delays in existing projects have been correctly tagged as the primary causes of dismal fiscal spending growth.

-To counteract the slump, the Philippines introduced the disbursement acceleration program (DAP), the intention of which, is to speed up public spending.
-As reported, it was observed that during the first three quarters of 2011, national government disbursements contracted by 7.3% year-on-year(Abad, Purisima, & Balisacan, 2013).
-Spending on in frastructure and maintenance, operating, and other expenditures (MOOE) was shown to be inadequate.
-As claimed by supporters of the initiative, infrastructure spending recovered from a 29% contraction in 2011 to a 34% growth at the end of September 2013 (Abad et al., 2013).
+To counteract the slump, the Philippines introduced the DAP, the intention of which is to speed up public spending.
+As reported, it was observed that during the first three quarters of 2011, national government disbursements contracted by 7.3% year-on-year (Abad, Purisima, & Balisacan, 2013).
+Spending for infrastructure and maintenance, operating, and other expenditures (MOOE) was shown to be inadequate.
+As claimed by supporters of the initiative, infrastructure spending recovered from a 29% contraction in 2011 to a 34% percent growth at the end of September 2013 (Abad et al., 2013).
 The growth of MOOE has improved from 11% to 21%.
-Under the DAP, social services have greatly expanded in terms of budgetary allocation from 28.8% in 2003 to 34.9% in 2013.2
+Under the DAP, social services have greatly expanded in terms of budgetary allocation from 28.8% in 2003 to 34.9% in 2013.